 - Desired job qualification requirements

 What are some examples of a career roadmap template?

 Career progression may not follow a linear path.
 Some people want to climb the corporate ladder to the top — others may want to find a comfortable career perch and stop.
 Career planning tools that account for all types of career growth and movement are important.

 When thinking about a career path, “up the ladder” movement is often the first thing to come to mind.
 In this traditional model, an employee is hired and promoted over time as they gain relevant skills and experience they can add like badges to resumes and professional social media profiles.
 Templates that support this model work for employees with goals to grow upward in level and responsibility.

-Interest in lateral or “lattice” movement happens when employees want to broaden their range of skills across different functions, want to be challenged but don’t have access to current opportunities for forward growth where they are, or discover they want to work in a different department or organization altogether.
-Templates that support this type of career path can help employees think creatively about career movement and what they want in the future.
+Interest in lateral movement occurs when employees want to broaden their range of skills across different functions, want to be challenged but don’t have access to current opportunities for vertical growth where they are, or discover they want to work in a different department or organization altogether.
+For example, a junior copywriter at an ad agency might take on a new role as a social media manager but not change their level of seniority.

-monday.com offers a free career roadmap template that lets you account for multidirectional career movement.
+monday.com offers a free career roadmap template that lets you account for any kind of career movement.

 monday.com’s free career roadmap template

 monday.com’s career roadmap template lets you efficiently produce an attractive, customized document to make desirable career movements visible to your employees.
 Our template helps you map out pathways no matter what direction team members would like to move.
 With monday.com’s free career roadmap, you can: